 In this blog, we will be discussing two free methods to convert Exchange OST to PST files.
 The first series of articles contains the Manual approach, and secondly, it provides the Professional solution OST to PST Converter.
 So, without further delay, let’s get straight into the blog.

-Reasons when Conversion of Exchange OST to PST comes handy
+Reasons to Convert Exchange OST to PST File Format

-There are numerous ways to convert OST file to PST and below we have discussed the easiest and convenient solutions.
+There are numerous ways to convert OST to PST file format and below we have discussed the easiest and most convenient solutions.

 Solution 1.
-The Export mailbox as a PST file to Export OST to PST
+Export mailbox as a PST file to Export OST to PST

-Log in to the Exchange account which is used to generate the OST files and export the OST mailbox to PST.
+Log in to the Exchange account, which generates the OST files, and export OST to PST.

-Step 1.
-Navigate to Files and click in the “Open & Export and click Import & Export.”
+- Navigate to Files and click the “Open & Export option and click Import & Export.”

-Step 4.
-Select the file/folder you want to export and Next.
+- Select the file/folder you want to export and Tap Next.

 Note: You can secure your file by providing a password to it.

-Solution 2 Utilize ‘AutoArchiving’ to save OST emails to PST
+Solution 2 Utilize the ‘AutoArchiving’ Method to Convert Exchange OST to PST

 Once “AutoArchiving” is enabled, Outlook saves OST files mailbox data in a separate PST file.
-Additionally, it keeps the size of the mailbox of ideal size.
-Doing so reduces the chances of corruption.
+Additionally, it keeps the size of the mailbox ideal and reduces the chances of corruption.

-Step 1.
-Launch the Outlook application and move to “File”, and then click on “Options.”
+- Launch the Outlook application, Corruption File, and then click on “Options.”

-Step 3.
-After that provide the number of days in which you want to perform auto-archiving.
-Once that’s has done select the folder where you want to save the archived file and lastly click Ok.
+- After that, provide the number of days in which you want to perform auto-archiving.
+Once that’s done, select the folder where you want to save the archived File, and lastly, click Ok.

-Saving data in OST format is beneficial but sometimes the user needs to move to PST as they are more convenient.
-So use any of the above steps to migrate from Exchange OST to PST, but as an IT expert, I would personally suggest you use a professional tool as they are reliable and safe.
+Saving data in OST format is beneficial, but sometimes the user needs to move to PST as they are more convenient.
+So use any of the above steps to convert exchange OST to PST, but as an IT expert, I would personally suggest you use a professional tool as they are reliable and safe.